Run Devil Run (album): Music and lyrics

 The album consists of 12 cover versions of rock and roll songs and three McCartney originals.

 Of the covers, "Blue Jean Bop" was written and recorded by Gene Vincent in 1956.
 "She Said Yeah" had been recorded by Larry Williams.
 "All Shook Up", "I Got Stung" and "Party" had been recorded by Elvis Presley.
 "No Other Baby" was written by Dickie Bishop and Bob Watson, and was originally recorded in 1958 by skiffle group the Vipers and released as a single.
 Despite never owning a copy of the song, it had made a big enough imprint on McCartney for him to record it 40 years on.
 "Lonesome Town" had been recorded by Ricky Nelson.
 "Movie Magg" had been recorded by Carl Perkins.
 Chuck Berry's composition "Brown Eyed Handsome Man" had been recorded by him and by Buddy Holly whose version McCartney liked.
-"Shake a Hand" was written by Joe Morris and recorded by Little Richard in 1956 "Coquette" had been recorded by Fats Domino.
-"Honey Hush" had been first recorded by Joe Turner though the liner notes state that McCartney was more familiar with the version by Johnny Burnette.
+"Shake a Hand" was written by Joe Morris and recorded by Little Richard in 1956.
+"Coquette" had been recorded by Fats Domino.
+"Honey Hush" had been first recorded by Joe Turner, though the liner notes state that McCartney was more familiar with the version by Johnny Burnette.

-Of the originals "Run Devil Run" is a song in the Chuck Berry style, "Try Not to Cry" was recounting a widower's suffering. and "What It Is" had been started a few months prior to Linda's death.
+Of the originals "Run Devil Run" is a song in the Chuck Berry style, "Try Not to Cry" was recounting a widower's suffering, and "What It Is" had been started a few months prior to Linda's death.

 Recording and structure

 Wanting to work with reliable and empathetic musicians, McCartney called up Pink Floyd's David Gilmour to play guitar.
 Also recruited were guitarist Mick Green, keyboardists Pete Wingfield and Geraint Watkins, and on drums Deep Purple's Ian Paice and Dave Mattacks.
-McCartney played bass although he did play electric guitar in some instances.
+McCartney played bass, and overdubbed electric or acoustic guitar or percussion on some songs.

 McCartney wanted the sessions to be laid back, with no post-production.
 McCartney had brought a list of material that he wished to play, the songs being early rock and roll songs from his childhood and a few originals he had written in a similar style.

-The initial sessions were a week in early March, with a few more sessions done in April and May, and then the album—featuring three new McCartney songs among the old classics—was complete.
+The initial sessions were a week in early March, with a few more sessions done in May, and then the album—featuring three new McCartney songs among the old classics—was complete.

 Thomas thought it a "cathartic" exercise for McCartney, calling it the "this is for Linda album".